apache/pekko-http/docs/src/main/paradox/common/sse-support.md

 ```

 With **log-and-skip**: The entire event is logged and skipped
-With **truncate**: The event's data field is truncated to fit within the limit
+With **truncate**: The event is truncated by dropping the final line(s) that would exceed the limit, and the remaining event is emitted
-With **dead-letter**: The oversized event is sent to dead letters as `OversizedSseEvent(event: ServerSentEvent)` The
+With **dead-letter**: The oversized event is sent to dead letters as `OversizedSseEvent(event: ServerSentEvent)` and skipped from the stream
-`OversizedSseEvent` sent to DeadLetters will be truncated to the `max-event-size`.

 **Example 3: Event Size Exceeded During Line Parsing (Memory Protection)**